jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 Some useful links to help learn more about using semantic and accessible HTML.
 Also how to use ARIA responsibly if needed.

-* [web.dev Learn HTML](https://web.dev/learn/html/)—some lessons still to be added
+* [web.dev - learn HTML](https://web.dev/learn/html/)—some lessons still to be added at time of writing
-* [web.dev Learn accessibility](https://web.dev/learn/accessibility/)—some lessons still to be added
+* [web.dev - learn accessibility](https://web.dev/learn/accessibility/)—some lessons still to be added at time of writing
-* [Why semantics matter](https://developer.mozilla.org/en-US/docs/Glossary/semantics#semantics_in_html))—reasoning and examples, should you need it
+* [Why semantics matter](https://developer.mozilla.org/en-US/docs/Glossary/semantics#semantics_in_html)—reasoning and examples, should you need it
 * [Inclusive Components](https://inclusive-components.design/)—progressive, robust, semantic, and accessible common component patterns from Heydon Pickering
 * [Using ARIA](https://www.w3.org/TR/aria-in-html/)—including the 5 rules of ARIA